silvermete0r/pastebin_app_nodejs/README.md

 This is a Node.js application for managing pastes with unique IDs and generating custom pages for each paste.
 It includes features such as login and registration systems.

+*This application was developed as part of the "Web Development: Backend" course in the 2nd year "Software Engineering" educational program in Astana IT University (Astana, Kazakhstan).*

 <a href="https://github.com/silvermete0r/pastebin_app_nodejs">
     <img src="https://img.shields.io/github/stars/silvermete0r/pastebin_app_nodejs?style=social">
 </a>